BOOMfinity/GrOxyP/README.md

 ## Sources

 This app is using [X4BNet's list](https://github.com/X4BNet/lists_vpn) of IPs.
-GrOxyP checks, if queried IP is on this list.
+GrOxyP checks if queried IP is on this list.

 Sources of code are mentioned in the comments.